xiongxubang/BatchProcessProgram/README.md

 > 3. create some symbolic links from "src/outputLink" to "./output_files" <br>
 > 4. call the "main.py" <br>
 > 5. reformat the output from "main.py" <br>
 > 6. (optional) Firstly, save the current instance dir (e.g., "1/").
 Secondly, change to work dir to "src/".
 Then execute the source code (e.g., "main.py").
 Finally, return to the instance dir.
-In this case, the real work dir is "src". <br>
+In this case, the real work dir is "src", where it is necessary to use symbolic link to output. <br>

 The main workflow is: <br>
 ![](./workflow.svg)